winhallfire/winhallfire.github.io/sources/contribute.rst.txt

 |

-Your generosity directly enhances the department's ability to serve and protect the Winhall community.
-Thank you for being a part of and helping us protect it!
+Your generosity directly enhances the department's ability to serve and protect Winhall Vermont and its surrounding communities.
+Thank you for helping us protect it!